kemm0/blockGame/README.md

 # blockGame
-2d shoot 'em up-game made with python
+2d shoot 'em up-game
+Made with python, for fun

 Pygame library is needed to run this game